-This school adheres to the principles of the Department for Education document 'Cloud computing services: guidance for school leaders, school staff and governing bodies'.
+This school adheres to the principles of the DfE document 'Cloud computing services: guidance for school leaders, school staff and governing bodies'.

 As more and more systems move to the cloud, it becomes easier to share and access data.
-It is important to consider data protection before adopting a cloud platform or service - see our DP policy here available on the website.
-For online safety, basic rules of good password hygiene ("Treat your password like your toothbrush -never share it with anyone!"), expert administration and training can help to keep staff and pupils safe, and to avoid incidents.
-The data protection officer and network manager analyse and document systems and procedures before they are implemented, and regularly review them.
+It is important to consider data protection before adopting a cloud platform or service - see our DP policy here.
+[Insert link; you may also wish to list cloud platforms you use, e.g. Microsoft's Office 365, Google for Education's G Suite, myDrive for file storage, etc]

+For online safety, basic rules of good password hygiene ("Treat your password like your toothbrush - never share it with anyone!"), expert administration and training can help to keep staff and pupils safe, and to avoid incidents.
+The data protection officer and network manager [edit as appropriate] analyse and document systems and procedures before they are implemented, and regularly review them.